vanzonr/rarray/README.md

     capability got lost in the rewrite.

-  * To get a sub-array, you need to use the rarray::at() member function.
+  * To get a sub-array, you need to use the rarray::at() member function. instead of square brackets.

   * Rarray objects automatically convert into T*const*... pointers.

   * Cannot force aligned of data yet.

-  * Using the RARRAY macro on const arrays fails in unexpected ways.
+  * Using the RARRAY macro followed copy a copy constructor fails for const types.

 Reporting Bugs